Drive.ai to launch self-driving ride hailing pilot in July

 The initial pilot will run for six months and will be the first public deployments on Texas city streets, the company said.

-Drive.ai, one of the handful startups in the self-driving technology, competes with big names such as Alphabet Inc’s Waymo and Uber Technologies Inc [UBER.UL], General Motors Co and Toyota Motor Corp.
+Drive.ai, one of the handful startups in the self-driving technology, competes with big names such as Alphabet Inc’s Waymo and Uber Technologies Inc, General Motors Co and Toyota Motor Corp.

 Waymo, which has been working on self-driving cars since 2009 and has driven over 5 million miles on public roads, has announced plans to launch a fully autonomous ride-hailing service in Phoenix, Arizona in the coming months.